moonwell-fi/mtoken-fixes/README.md

 Addresses passed to `fixUser` are not checked to be valid as these values are found in JSON files and will not be address 0.
 Address 0 checks are out of scope.

 Known Compound V2 issues are out of scope.
 This audit is only concerned with new issues that may arise from the upgrade that were not already present.
+Any issues in [this](https://code4rena.com/audits/2023-07-moonwell) report are out of scope, and any findings from previous compound audits are out of scope.

 ## Definition Changes